What Affects a Car's Value? The Biggest Factors

 Age and mileage: the heavy hitters

 Mileage acts as a secondary clock.
-While a three-year-old Toyota Corolla with only 15,000 miles on the odometer will command a premium, a similar model with 60,000 miles will see its price drop significantly.
-High mileage suggests more wear on suspension components and engine internals.
+While a five-year-old diesel estate with only 30,000 miles might fetch a premium, a similar car with 120,000 miles will face much steeper price cuts.
+High mileage suggests more frequent maintenance is coming soon.
+It matters deeply.

 Condition, inside and out